orbuluh/cpp/basics/binary_search.md

 - [examples](binarySearch.h)
 # std::lower_bound: find the first large or equal than tgt
 - First element in the range [first,last) which >= taget val
-- If all the element in the range compare less than val, the function returns last (a.k.a. end).
+- **If all the element in the range compare less than val, the function returns last (a.k.a. the not included search right bound).**
 - comp signature: `bool pred(const Type1 &a, const Type2 &b);`
     - binary predicate which returns ​true if the first argument is less than (i.e. is ordered before) the second.
     - The type Type1 must be such that an object of *type ForwardIt* can be dereferenced and then implicitly converted to *Type1*.